DanielDimitrov1/aws-monitoring-terraform-iac/README.md

 **Cost Optimization:** Detects inefficient resource usage and potential cost savings.

 **Security & Compliance:** Monitors unauthorized access attempts and suspicious activities.

-# About Me

-I am passionate about **Infrastructure as Code, AWS, and cloud monitoring**.
-This repository demonstrates my ability to implement **scalable, modular, and efficient AWS monitoring solutions** using **Terraform and Terragrunt.**

-If you're interested in similar implementations or need custom AWS monitoring solutions, feel free to reach out!

-**✅ Let’s make cloud monitoring simple, automated, and efficient!**